Takakiriy/brebase/README.md

 Commit graph is not changed.

+        B
+      /
+    o - F&A

 You must run `brebase pull` commad.

+### When not clean status

+`brebase push` command shows an error message that Git working folder is not clean status.
+The exit code is 1.

+Please, run `git commit` command in correct branch or run `git checkout "."` command.

 ## Pull command

 Run `git rebase __BranchName__` を実行します。

 ### When not in conflict

-If you run the `brebase pull` command, current branch B will be merged from the latest commit of main feature branch F.
+If you run the `brebase pull` command, `git rebase __BranchName__` is executed.
+It changes current branch B merged from the latest commit of main feature branch F.
 This merge changes the contents of current branch B.
 `brebase pull` command calls `git rebase __MainFeatureBranchName__` internally.